-B11.1 Importance of photosynthesis:

-- a.
-Describe the process of photosynthesis, and describe it as an endothermic reaction that uses light energy to react carbon dioxide and water to produce glucose and oxygen. - b.
-Describe photosynthetic organisms as the main producers of food and therefore biomass. - c.
-Explain the effect of temperature, light intensity and carbon dioxide concentration as limiting factors on the rate of photosynthesis.

-B11.2 Transport systems in plants:

-- a.
-Explain how the structures of xylem and phloem are adapted to their functions in the plant including: - i. lignified dead cells in xylem tissue, which transports water and mineral ions from the roots to the stems and leaves. - ii. living cells in phloem tissue, which transports dissolved sugars from the leaves to the rest of the plant for immediate use or storage. - b.
-Explain how water and mineral ions are taken up by plants, relating the structure of the root hair cells to their function. - c.
-Describe the processes of transpiration and translocation, including the structure and function of the stomata. - d.
-Explain the effect of environmental factors on the rate of water uptake by a plant including light intensity, air movement, humidity and temperature. - e.
+- B11.1 Importance of photosynthesis: - a.
+Know and understand the process of photosynthesis as an endothermic reaction that uses light energy to react carbon dioxide and water to produce glucose and oxygen. - b.
+Understand the effect of temperature, light intensity and carbon dioxide concentration as limiting factors on the rate of photosynthesis. - B11.2 Transport systems in plants: - a.
+Know and understand how the structures of xylem and phloem are adapted to their functions in plants, including the role of: - i. lignified dead cells in xylem tissue in the transport of water and mineral ions from the roots to the stems and leaves. - ii. living cells in phloem tissue in the transport of dissolved sugars from the leaves to the rest of the plant for immediate use or storage. - b.
+Know and understand how water and mineral ions are taken up by plants, and relate the structure of root hair cells to their function in this. - c.
+Know and understand the processes of transpiration and translocation, including the structure and function of the stomata. - d.
+Know and understand the effect of environmental factors on the rate of water uptake by a plant, including light intensity, air movement, humidity and temperature. - e.
 Calculate the rate of transpiration as: